pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 <img src="images/formula.png" width="70%" height="70%">
 </p>

-In this Neural Network example with 2 layers and 4 logistic regression, we can stack the vectors together of the entire layers to make a vectorized implementation:
+In this Neural Network example with 2 layers and 4 neurons, we can stack the vectors together of the entire layers to make a vectorized implementation:

 - $W^{[1]}$ as a vector (4x3) of $[W_1^{[1]}, W_2^{[1]},W_3^{[1]},W_4^{[1]}]$;
 - $b^{[1]}$ as a vector (4x1) of $[b_1^{[1]}, b_2^{[1]},b_3^{[1]},b_4^{[1]}]$;